lemanschik/web-module/README.md

 nodes running in the browser can connect to nodes via the WebRTC Star or other cluster transports.

+## web-modules is a unified method/framework to create distributed applications.

 ## web-modules is a protocol:
 - Defines a content-addressed device or system
 - Coordinates content delivery via a capability based protocol full isolation like vm's